New York State's Occupant Restraint Law

 - Seat belt use is not required in emergency vehicles, 1964 or older vehicles, or by passengers in buses other than school buses (seat belt use may be required by the school district).
 Rural letter Carriers are also exempt while they are delivering mail.

 - Effective November 1, 2017, the driver and each front seat passenger aged 16 or older must wear a seat belt in taxi and livery vehicles.

 Tip: Keep your seat belt tight but comfortable.

 CHILDREN IN SEAT BELTS

-Every child under age 16 in the vehicle must use a safety restraint.
-If under age four, he or she must be properly secured in a federally-approved child safety seat that is attached to a vehicle by a safety belt or universal child restraint anchorage (LATCH) system.
+Every child in the vehicle regardless of age must use a safety restraint.
+If under age four, the child must be properly secured in a federally-approved child safety seat that is attached to a vehicle by a safety belt or universal child restraint anchorage (LATCH) system.
 A child under age four who weighs more than 40 pounds may be restrained in a booster seat with a lap and shoulder belt.
 A child of age 4, 5, 6 or 7, must use a booster seat with lap and shoulder belt or a child safety seat (The child and safety restraint system must meet the height and weight recommendations of the restraint manufacturer.)